datasittersclub/site/_sources/dsc12.md

 Ever since [DSC 7: The DSC and Mean Copyright Law](https://datasittersclub.github.io/site/dsc7.html), we've been putting an awful lot of code in these books.
 [Text comparison algorithms](https://datasittersclub.github.io/site/dsc8.html), [machine-generated text](https://datasittersclub.github.io/site/dsc9.html), [principal component analysis](https://datasittersclub.github.io/site/dsc10.html), [sentiment analysis](https://datasittersclub.github.io/site/dsc11.html).

 But we've never had The Talk about Coding and DH and honestly, it's overdue, because we don't want you guys to get the idea that we're assuming that *of course you, dear reader, are comfortable with code*.
-(What's next, providing a properly LaTeX-formatted PDF download so the Data-Sitters Club might fit in with the computer scientist?)
+(What's next, providing a properly LaTeX-formatted PDF download[^*] so the Data-Sitters Club might fit in with the computer scientist?)

 It's hard to do DH for long without running into code and programming languages that you don't know.
 This is true whether you're new to DH, or built a whole career on it.
 Turns out it's even hard to watch the new Netflix "Baby-Sitters Club" series for long without a casual mention that Claudia's sister Janine is learning Python.
 Janine is a genius, but does it take a tech genius to learn Python?
 Most of the Data-Sitters Club books have been in Python, but we've recently started branching out into R.